 "F for fast."
-That's the provocative opening for a fascinating article describing how people read web content (1).
-It continues: "That's how users read your precious content.
+That's the provocative opening for this fascinating article describing how people read web content.
+The article describes an F-shaped reading pattern revealed by an eye-tracking study which rendered reading patterns in eye-tracking heat maps.
+The article continues: "That's how users read your content.
 In a few seconds, their eyes move at amazing speeds across your website's words in a pattern that's very different from what you learned in school."

-The article provides details of an F-shaped reading pattern revealed by an eye-tracking study which rendered reading patterns in eye-tracking heat maps, which by now you might already be familiar with.
-Readers first read horizontally across the upper content area.
-Then they read down the page a bit and then across again in a second horizontal move that usually covers a shorter content area than the first horizontal scan.
+Readers first read horizontally across the upper content area before they read down the page a bit.
+Then they read in a second horizontal move that usually covers a shorter content area than the first horizontal scan.
 Finally, readers move on down the page to scan the content on the left side.

-Mobile is different, of course, but there are similar insights into how readers consume content on mobile screens.
-This same source offers a half dozen tips for effective mobile copy which we’ll share in this post.
-We think the advice is timely because given the growing dependence on mobile, there is—or should be—new urgency for optimizing your content for these devices.
+This same article offers a half dozen tips for effective mobile copy which are shared in this post.
+This advice is timely because given the growing dependence on mobile, there is—or should be—new urgency for optimizing your content for small devices.

 "Mobile users spend 68% of their time and attention in the center and top half of the mobile screen, and 86% of their time in the upper two-thirds of the screen.
 Anything beneath this point on the mobile screen is deemed less important, so any key messages below may be lost or ignored altogether."